-Migrating to Office 365 Questions You Should be Asking Yourself
+Migrating to Microsoft 365 Questions You Should be Asking Yourself

-What questions should you be asking yourself when considering migrating to Office 365?
+What questions should you be asking yourself when considering migrating to Microsoft 365?
 This post will dive into that essential question.

 I remember, way back in grade school, having to write an essay on a “significant historical event”.
 I could pick any historical event I desired, but the essay had to answer the important questions of Who?
 What?
 When?
 Where? and Why?
 If you could answer these questions, the Five W’s, only then could you truly understand the topic.